 Written during Ganem’s freshman year at Nazareth, The Goodbye Song is about a family dealing with the father’s suicide a year after his death.
 While not autobiographical, Ganem says she has many friends who have been affected by suicide.
 “I wanted to take a chance and write something with high stakes,” she says of the somber subject matter.

-Like Ganem, Gloria Gambino ’13 took a chance as well when she wrote and directed SMITH, a play celebrating the life of her childhood friend, Zach Smith—a Marine who was killed in Afghanistan in 2010.
+Like Ganem, Gloria Gambino ’13 took a chance as well when she wrote and directed SMITH, a play that celebrates the life of her childhood friend, Zach Smith – a Marine who was killed in Afghanistan in 2010.
 Last September, selections from SMITH were performed at the Rochester Fringe Festival, a weeklong celebration of the performing and visual arts featuring world-renowned performers as well as up-and-comers like Gambino.

 What’s next for Ganem and Gambino?
 When Ganem returned from London, she kept busy by directing the Summer Playwrights Festival in her hometown of Reisterstown, Md.
 She is also the artistic director of Open Space Arts, a community arts organization in Reisterstown.
-Back on campus last fall, she began working on a full-length play.
+Back on campus this fall, she’s currently working on a full-length play.
 Gambino hopes to finalize the script for SMITH and get it performed outside of the Hornell/Rochester area.
 “I hope to have built enough opportunities around SMITH to one day take it to New York City or LA.
 That’s the dream for it.”